cisco/mindmeld/source/userguide/dm.rst

     @app.auto_fill(intent="transfer_money", form=form_transfermoney_1)
     def transfer_money_handler(request, responder):
+        """This handler checks the input from the first form and decides the course of action."""
         account = next((e['value'][0]['cname'] for e in request.entities if e['type'] == 'account_type'), None)
         if account == 'savings':
             responder.frame['account_from'] = account